Brazil embassy move to Jerusalem a question of 'when' not 'if': Netanyahu

 Bolsonaro has said he wants closer ties with the US and Israel, breaking with decades of center-left policies which sought to position Brazil as a Latin American power nurturing relations with all countries.

-In their talks Friday, Bolsonaro and Netanyahu talked up their budding "brotherhood" which they said would boost military, economic, technological and agricultural cooperation.
+In their discussion Friday, Bolsonaro and Netanyahu talked up their budding "brotherhood" which they said would boost military, economic, technological and agricultural cooperation.

 Neither man raised the embassy issue when they spoke to journalists shortly afterward, however.
 Nor did they post anything on it on their Twitter accounts, despite Bolsonaro in particular being a fervent social media user.